magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 While playing with the final web application implemented in the React Official Tutorial, we previously discovered that it supports `markdown` markup in the text of a comment.
-Here is the solution adopted in the React Tutorial for parsing a `markdown` marked text and then generating the corresponding HTML markup to be rendered by the browser.
+Here is the solution adopted in the React Tutorial for parsing `markdown` marked text and then generating the corresponding HTML markup to be rendered by the browser.